KevinAst/svelte-native-forms/src/util/ui/tailwind-dynamic-color-themes/README.md

 **NOTE:** TODO: This readme is a placeholder, should I decide to publish this utility :-)

-Developing **dynamic color themes** _(that are dynamically selectable at run-time)_ has always been **a tedious and arduous process**.
+Developing **dynamic color themes** _that are dynamically selectable at run-time_ is **a tedious and arduous process**.
+Ideally **Dark Mode** would also be included in our requirements list!
-Ideally, we would like to include **Dark Modes** to this requirements list.
 While **tailwind** provides a powerful foundation to work from, it has no real support for the dynamics that are needed for this task.
-Without the proper approach, **dynamic color themes** can be a most difficult task.

-If you are a **tailwind** user _that needs **dynamic color themes**_, this utility may just be for you!
+If you are a **tailwind** user _that needs **dynamic color themes**_, this utility may be just what you are looking for!

 <!--- *** Section ************************************************************************* --->